 The practice of yoga is a deeply personal experience and that is why you should also have a personalized yoga practice.

-The practice of yoga is a deeply personal experience and that is why you should also have a home yoga practice.
-Each time we step onto our mats, or sit in meditation, or read an ancient text, or explore our deep inner knowing.
-Or we practice the yamas and niyamas, we are on a journey to self-discovery, freedom, and bliss.
-Because the nature of this practice is about self-discovery, it is important that we also have a home yoga practice.
+Each time we step onto our mats, sit in meditation, read an ancient text, explore our deep inner knowing, or we practice the yamas and niyamas, we are on a journey to self-discovery, freedom, and bliss.
+Because the nature of the yoga practice is about self-discovery, it is important that we also have a personalized home yoga practice.

 Group classes are often designed for the teacher, for general health concerns, or specific ways to build strength or flexibility.
 Due to the nature of having many different body types, skill levels, mindsets, and intentions, teachers who teach group classes do their best to create a class that meets the needs of all of the people in the room.